Social Media for Doctors: Are Doctor Networks Worth Your Time?

 The case for doctors using social media

-Most Americans use some form of social media in 2019.
-That's why it should come as no surprise that people are using these platforms to express their opinions, shape their attitudes and seek out information about health care.
+Most Americans used some form of social media in 2021.
+That’s why it should come as no surprise that people are using these platforms to express their opinions, shape their attitudes and seek out information about health care.

 - 74% of internet users use social media.
 Of these users, 80% them also seek out health information at some point or another.
 And when they do, nearly half of those search for information about a specific provider.